 With the beginning of the late medieval period, a new era of music dawned in different parts of Europe.

-In France, the beginning of the late medieval period was marked by the publication of a landmark treatise called “Roman de Fauvel” in the early 14th century.
 The treatise contained a large number of secular musical pieces including pieces that utilised the isorhythmic motet, a feature that specifically developed in the late medieval period.

 It was during this period that secular music in France began to reach such polyphonic sophistication as had hitherto been reserved for sacred music alone.

 This also led to the interest of many leading composers of the period in secular music as opposed to notable composers of the early and high medieval periods all of whom were exclusively associated with sacred music.

 Guillaume de Machaut was one of the greatest composers of the period who is credited with a vast number of compositions, including the first complete single-composition mass.

 In Italy, the period of musical development that coincided with the late medieval period was called Trecento.

 During the late medieval era, new styles of secular music flourished.
 Notable among these was the style where two slower moving voices supported a florid top voice, a style called Caccia.

 Three key types of secular music that evolved in Italy during the late medieval period were the Madrigal, the Caccia, and the Ballata.

 One of the most notable forms of music that existed in Germany during the late medieval period was that produced by the groups of wandering flagellants.